amalinahamat/Udemy/Complete_DSnML/MachineLearning_Readme.txt

                 can capture complex, nonlinear relationship in the data, allow to model complex pattern

         g.
 Random forest algorithm
+        - a popular ml algorithm that belongs to the supervised machine learning
+        - can be used both for classification and regression
+        - based on concept of esemble learning which is a process of combining multiple classifiers to solve a complex problem and to improve the performance of the model
+        - random forest is a classifier that contains a number of decision trees on various subset of the given dataset and takes the average to improve the predictive accuracy of the datasets and reduce overfitting

+            esemble learning technique
+            1. bagging
+                - creates multiple decision trees from random subsets of the training data and aggregates their prediction
+            2. boosting
+                - sequentially trains weak models with each new model focusing on the errors of the previous one
+            3. stacking
+                - combines the outputs of multiple models using a meta-model that learns how to best integrate them

+            for classifier - yes or no
+            for regression - find mean and average

+            working
+            1. select random K data points from the training sets
+            2. build the decision trees associated with the selected data points (subsets)
+            3. choose the number N for decision trees that you want to building
+            4. repeat step 1 and 2
+            5. for new data points, find the predictions of each decision tree, and assign the new datapoints to the category that wins the majority votes

+            example :
+            suppose there is a dataset that contains multiple fruit images. so this dataset is given to the random forest classifier. the dataset is divided into subsets and given to each decision tree. during the training phase, each decision tree produces a prediction result, and when a new data point occurs, then based on the majority of results, the random forest classifier predict the final decision.

+            instance -> tree -1 -> class A  -|
+                     -> tree -2 -> class A  --> majority voting -> final class -> class A
+                     -> tree -3 -> class b  -|

+            advantages
+            1. improve accuracy
+            2. robustness to outliers
+            3. handles diverse data
+            4. automatic feature selection

     2. Unsupervised learning
     - Unsupervised learning deals with unlabeled data, aiming to uncover hidden patterns or intrisic structures within the dataset